 The series, directed by the wonderful Danish Susanne Bier (who also directed The Undoing and The Perfect Couple, both with Nicole Kidman) won multiple Golden Globes and BAFTAs, including much deserved acting awards for both Hiddleston and Colman.

-And to make things even crispier as you read this, in April 2024, Charlotte Moore, the BBC's Chief Content Officer, said: "After years of fervent speculation, I’m incredibly excited to confirm that The Night Manager is returning to the BBC for two more series."
+And to make things even more exciting as you read this, in April 2024, Charlotte Moore, the BBC's Chief Content Officer, said: "After years of fervent speculation, I’m incredibly excited to confirm that The Night Manager is returning to the BBC for two more series."
 You can be sure my husband and I will be watching it as soon as it launches

 Cross (2024)